TACC/agavepy/docs/index.rst

 ****************

-AgavePy is an open source Python SDK that enables you to interact with TapisHome_ services using functions in your Python scripts and REPL.
+AgavePy is an open source Python SDK that enables you to interact with Tapis_ (v2) services using functions in your Python scripts and REPL.

 With minimal configuration, AgavePy lets you to start running commands that implement functions equivalent to those provided by browser-based